Highway code, ministerial code: The rules don’t apply to Braverman | Tom Peck

 “Last summer, I was speeding.
 I regret that.
 I paid the fine and I took the points.
 At no point did I seek to to avoid sanction.”

-The trouble is, if she had an innocent explanation, she must also know that Rishi Sunak wouldn’t have to be getting his ethics advisor Sir Laurie Magnus involved as well.
+The trouble is, if she had an innocent explanation, she must also know that Rishi Sunak wouldn’t have to be getting his ethics adviser Sir Laurie Magnus involved as well.
 Not that he especially cares, one would think, if there’s an innocent explanation or not.

 It’s just that he obviously knew that, after Suella Braverman’s hour of not answering the question, it would be his turn at the despatch box of the House of Commons to now answer the question too.
 And so, very obviously, he needed to have an investigation underway for him to hide behind, which he duly did.